OPNsense vs pfSense : Full Comparison of Features, UI, and Hardware

 Setup of pfSense in Virtual Machine

-As I mentioned above, I am using OPNsense bare-metal as my current router, for testing, I decided to just use pfsense in a virtual machine.
-First time I started it up, it booted up with the WAN address the same as my current default gateway, so it took down my network.
+As I mentioned above, I am using OPNsense bare-metal as my current router, for testing, I used a virtual machine for my pfsense testing so I didn’t disrupt my network (I hoped).
+First time launching pfsense, it booted up with the WAN address the same as my current default gateway, so it took down my network.
 No worries, just powered of the virtual machine and it was resolved, but now I had to configure it to work on my computer, but still access the webui.

 User Interface